Big wave surfing: Paddle-in surfing

+Big wave surfing world records

+Male

+German surfer Sebastian Steudtner broke the record in October 2020 off the coast of Praia do Norte, Nazaré, Portugal, when he surfed through an 86 ft wave.

+Female

+According to Guinness World Records, Brazilian Maya Gabeira holds the women's big wave record, surfing a 22.4 m wave in Portugal in February 2020.
+However, it has been claimed that Justine Dupont rode a 75 ft wave, although this claim has not been ratified by Guinness.

 Big Wave Surfing Contest

 The oldest and most prestigious big wave contest is The Eddie, named after Oahu north shore Hawai'ian lifeguard and surfer Eddie Aikau.
 The competition window is between 1 December and the last day of February annually.

 Another big wave surfing contest hosted by Red Bull is held at Jaws Peahi, with invitation of 21 of the best big wave surfers in the world.
 The waiting period for the contest is from 7 December to 15 March.
 Some of the known invitees to the contest include Jeff Rowley, Albee Layer, Greg Long, Shane Dorian, Kai Lenny, Ian Walsh.

 From 1999 to 2016, Mavericks was a premier big wave contest.
 The first year's results were first place, Darryl Virostko ("Flea"); second place, Richard Schmidt (surfer); third place, Ross Clarke-Jones; and fourth place, Peter Mel.
 This contest was last held in 2016, and has been indefinitely cancelled by the World Surf League.

-Beginning in 2014–5, the World Surf League (WSL) has sanctioned the Big Wave World Tour (BWWT).
-On 28 February 2015, Makua Rothman became the first WSL BWWT Champion with 20,833 points outscoring the runner up, Gabriel Villaran of Peru, by almost 7,000 points.
+Beginning in 2014–15, the World Surf League (WSL) has sanctioned the Big Wave World Tour (BWWT).
+On 28 February 2015, Makua Rothman became the first WSL BWWT Champion with 20,833 points outscoring the runner-up, Gabriel Villaran of Peru, by almost 7,000 points.

 On 11 November 2016, Paige Alms of Maui was crowned the first women's big wave surfing champion at Jaws on Maui during the Pe'ahi Women's Challenge which was part of the Women's Big Wave Tour #1 held 15 Oct – 11 November 2016, at Haiku, Hawaii.
 This was the first big wave surfing contest ever held for women.
 The results were in first place Paige Alms (Hawaii), second place Justine Dupont (France), third place Felicity Palmateer (Australia), and tied for fourth place Keala Kennelly (Hawaii), Emily Erickson (Hawaii), and Laura Enever (Australia).

 Big Wave Surfing Awards

-Since 2005, the world's best big wave surfers gather in "Surf City" Huntington Beach, California for the annual World Surf League (WSL) Big Wave Awards hosted by surfer Strider Wastlewski.
+Since 2005, the world's best big wave surfers gather in "Surf City" Huntington Beach, California, for the annual World Surf League (WSL) Big Wave Awards hosted by surfer Strider Wastlewski.
 The gala ceremony is currently held at the Pasea Hotel and Spa and nominated surfers are awarded for their greatest rides of the past year and the big wave community is celebrated.

-The event raises the bar every year with $350,000 in prize money allotted across seven categories:
+The event raises the bar every year, with $350,000 in prize money allotted across seven categories: